linode/docs/docs/products/tools/cloud-manager/_shortguides/cloud-management-and-billing-shortguide/index.md

 aliases: ['/platform/manager/cloud-management-and-billing-shortguide/']
 ---

-The **Account** section of Cloud Manager allows you to manage your account's billing information and users, and to configure various account-wide settings.
+The **Account** section of Cloud Manager lets you manage your account's billing information and users, and to configure various account-wide settings.

 You can manage the following account and billing settings in the Account section of Cloud Manager: